 Means to Us

-While ‘wildcrafted’ has too often been code for ‘pillaged from the wild’, we view it as a relationship, a way of working together with nature to increase the vitality and abundance of medicine and food, of life itself!
+We view wildcrafting as a relationship, a way of working together with nature to increase the vitality and abundance of medicine and food, of life itself!
 The heart of sustainable wildcrafting is in living a day-to-day connection with the land, across the seasons, learning how to increase abundance through immersion and careful observation of nature over the years, decades and generations.
 Click here to read more.

 Click here for certificates of authenticity for our herbal medicines from our clinical herbalist partner.